DCSIL-summer-course/react-app/Readme.md

 }
 ```

-`ChangePicSize` now takes an object as a parameters, one of it's keys is called `dispatch`, which points to function that allows us to send messages.
+`ChangePicSize` now takes an object as a parameter, one of its keys is called `dispatch`, which points to the dispatch function that allows us to trigger events.
 In the first onclick we send an `'INCREASE_SIZE'` message and the second we send a `'DECREASE_SIZE'`.

-Our comonent now sends the message to redux, which has a reducer function to change the state.
+Our component now sends the message to redux, which has a reducer function to change the state.
 We now need to connect our `CatPic` component to redux.

 ## Connecting `CatPic` to redux